-In 2019 the charity has continued to stimulate research and development in the area of gender, enterprise, health and wellbeing through its digital innovation work and its contract to research and deliver the DG Regio Entrecomp initiative.
+In 2020 the charity has continued to stimulate research and development in the area of gender, enterprise, health and wellbeing through its digital innovation work and its contract to research and deliver the DG Regio Entrecomp initiative.
 We have continued to contribute to research and work with the Expert Panel of leading academics from across the globe who focus in the in the field of women's economic development and inclusion to support our work and contribute to the evidence base.

 Following the opening of 54 St James Street in 2011 marketing of the new facility resulted in continuous 100% occupation since April 2012.
-The building continues to be well received by tenants; conference and meeting space customers and strategic partners.
-In 2019 the use of the tenanted space is 79% women led businesses and the remainder social enterprises both that meet the charities objectives and target groups.
-Conferencing bookings continue to grow year on year with 949 meeting rooms booked at 54 St James Street in 2019.
+The building continues to be well received by tenants, conference and meeting space customers and strategic partners.
+In 2020 the use of the tenanted space is 68% women led businesses and the remainder social enterprises both that meet the charities objectives and target groups.
+Conferencing bookings were continuing to improve on previous years during the start of 2020, however due to the national government restrictions imposed during the ongoing COVID-19 pandemic, there has been a significant reduction in bookings and the opportunity for new bookings, a total of only 369 meeting rooms were booked at 54 St James Street in 2020.